Mario Kart: Super Circuit: Development and release

+Mario Kart: Super Circuit was the only Mario Kart game developed by Intelligent Systems.
+It borrows elements from Super Mario Kart and Mario Kart 64 (1996), and uses a similar graphical style to Super Mario Kart, particularly with its use of parallax scrolling and Mode 7-style scaling.
 Originally titled Mario Kart Advance in English, Super Circuit was announced by Nintendo prior to its annual Space World exhibition in 2000 and was unveiled alongside the GBA console itself.
 Gameplay screenshots published in an issue of CoroCoro featured a different super deformed art style, depicting characters with large heads.
 Items from early versions were also absent in the final release.
-Super Circuit was the only Mario Kart game developed by Intelligent Systems.
-It uses a similar graphical style to Super Mario Kart on the Super Nintendo Entertainment System, particularly with its use of parallax scrolling and Mode 7-style scaling.

 Nintendo released Mario Kart: Super Circuit in Japan on July 21, 2001, in North America on August 27, and in Europe on September 14.
 It released not long after the GBA itself, which launched in March in Japan and June elsewhere.
-It was the third entry in the Mario Kart series, after Super Mario Kart and Mario Kart 64 (1996), and the first released on a handheld console.
+It was the third entry in the Mario Kart series, after Super Mario Kart and Mario Kart 64, and the first released on a handheld console.
 Nintendo intended to release Super Circuit in mainland China through iQue, which localized Nintendo games for the region.
 A Chinese translation was created, but its release was canceled due to significant piracy of iQue's first batch of localized GBA games.
 The game was rereleased for the Nintendo 3DS and Wii U's digital Virtual Console.
 On the 3DS, it was released free on December 16, 2011 for members of the Ambassador Program, eligible for entry to anyone who accessed the 3DS's eShop service before the console received a price cut.
 It was made available for purchase on the Wii U in 2014 in North America and 2015 in Europe and Japan.
-Super Circuit was also rereleased on the Nintendo Switch as part of Nintendo Switch Online + Expansion Pack, an expanded tier of the Nintendo Switch Online subscription service, on February 8, 2023.
+Super Circuit was also rereleased on the Nintendo Switch as part of the Nintendo Classics service on February 8, 2023.